adafruit/Adafruit_CircuitPython_Fake_BME280/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

 **This code is for testing purposes only!
-If you are looking for a Bosch BME280 driver, please use the [Adafruit_CircuitPython_BME280 library](https://github.com/adafruit/Adafruit_CircuitPython_BME280)**.
+If you are looking for a Bosch BME280 driver, please use the `Adafruit_CircuitPython_BME280 <https://github.com/adafruit/Adafruit_CircuitPython_BME280>`_**.

-This driver mocks the functionality of the [Adafruit_CircuitPython_BME280 library](https://github.com/adafruit/Adafruit_CircuitPython_BME280/), allowing you to test your code without attaching physical hardware.
+This driver mocks the functionality of the `Adafruit_CircuitPython_BME280 <https://github.com/adafruit/Adafruit_CircuitPython_BME280>`_, allowing you to test your code without attaching physical hardware.

-Instead of using random data, weather data is instead pulled from [the free OpenWeatherMaps API](https://openweathermap.org) and returned as if it were coming from the BME280 sensor properties.
-A free OpenWeatherMaps API key is **required** to use this library (see the Usage section below for more information).
+Instead of using random data, weather data is instead pulled from `the OpenWeatherMaps API <https://openweathermap.org/>`_ and returned as if it were coming from the BME280 sensor properties.
+A free OpenWeatherMap API key is **required** to use this library (see the Usage section below for more information).

 Dependencies
 =============